splace/hashmatching/executables/README.md

 cat !(nonce) nonce | sha512sum   # nonce needs to be separated to the end.
 ```

-example log of creating the 'nonce32' file in this folder, (32 leading zero bits), using all exe's in this directory: (4 bytes after ~10G tests) and then checking it.
+example: the log from creating the file 'nonce32' in this folder (32 leading zero bits nonce for all exe's in this directory) and then checking it.
 ```
 $ cat h* | ./hasher\[SYSV64\].elf -bits=32 -interval=1m -hash=SHA512 -end=20h  > nonce32
 2017/10/09 23:39:03 Loading:"/dev/stdin"